mcclatchy/svelte-map/README.md

 ```

 ## Data
+As is, the repository is set up to handle `topojson` files - you can convert most geo files into `topojson` with [Mapshaper](https://mapshaper.org/).
+The data files live in the `src/data` folder.
+If you add images, you can place them in the `src/images` folder - this framework should support the same image types that maplibre-gl supports.

 ## Map Config
 The config file aims to centralize as much customization of a scrollable map into one file as possible.
 In this repository, that config file is found at `src/js/components/MapExample.svelte`.
 There are several customizable elements that can contribute to the map experience: